zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 | `CfgScale` | This can be used to influence the randomness of the generation.
 Adjusts the balance between adherence to the prompt and creative randomness in the image generation process. |
 | `ImageGenerationType` | This describes the type of image generation.
 Currently, only text to image is supported.
 For more information, see [ENUM_ImageGenerationType](#enum-imagegenerationtype). |

-### Microflow activities {#microflows}
+### Microflow Activities {#microflows}

 Use the exposed microflows and Java Actions to map the required information for GenAI operations from your custom app implementation to the GenAI model and vice versa.

 #### GenAI (Generate) {#genai-generate}

-Chat completions, embeddings and image generation operations can be used by passing a [DeployedModel](#deployed-model) object of the desired connector.
+Chat completions, embeddings, and image generation operations can be used by passing a [DeployedModel](#deployed-model) object of the desired connector.
 The action calls the internally assigned microflow of the connector and returns the response.
 Operations from different connectors can be exchanged very easily without much additional development effort.

 It is recommended that you adapt to the same interface when developing custom chat completions or image generation operations, such as integration with different AI providers.
 The generic interfaces are described below.
 For more detailed information, refer to the documentation of the connector that you want to use, since it may expect specializations of the generic GenAI common entities as an input.